Basilea Pharmaceutica (OTCMKTS:BPMUF) Hits New 1-Year High at $52.00

-Basilea Pharmaceutica AG (OTCMKTS:BPMUF – Get Rating) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $52.00 and last traded at $52.00, with a volume of 0 shares trading hands.
+Basilea Pharmaceutica AG (OTCMKTS:BPMUF – Get Rating)’s stock price hit a new 52-week high on Monday .
+The company traded as high as $52.00 and last traded at $52.00, with a volume of 0 shares.
 The stock had previously closed at $52.00.

 Basilea Pharmaceutica Stock Performance